 Caltrans classifies bikeways into four primary classifications, described on the following pages.

 Shared Use Path (Class I Bikeway) - Shared use paths, also called multi-use paths, are shared by bicyclists and pedestrians, and in some cases equestrians.
-They are paved and separated from streets and highways, and motor vehicles are prohibited.
-They are popular facilities that are proven to increase bicycling and walking trips (for both travel and recreation), especially for novice cyclists and children.
-In some cases, experienced bicyclists who want to ride fast may avoid these paths to avoid conflicts with multiple users.
+They are paved and separated from streets and highways, and motor vehicles are prohibited..
+They are popular facilities that are proven to increase bicycling and walking trips (for both travel and recreation), especially for with novice cyclists and children.; In some cases, experienced bicyclists who want to ride fast may avoid these paths to avoid conflicts with multiple users.

 Bike Lane (Class II Bikeway) - Bike lanes dedicate an area specifically for one-way bicycle travel on a street or highway.
 The lane must be painted with lane stripes and "Bike Lane" on the pavement.
-Bike lane design standards have been expanding, officially; for example, the revised California Manual on Uniform Traffic Control Devices (MUTCD) includes buffered bike lanes and contraflow bike lanes.
-Buffered bicycle lanes have added buffer space separating the bicycle lane from the adjacent motor vehicle travel lane and/or parking lane.
-Buffer pavement is painted with diagonal cross hatching or chevron markings.
-Contraflow bike lanes are designed for one-way streets; bicyclists are allowed to travel within the bike lane in the opposite (contra) direction from traffic (California MUTCD, Caltrans 2018).
 When properly designed, bike lanes make motorists more aware of bicyclists.